rjurney/druid-application-development/README.md

 Ruby Applications with ruby-druid
 ---------------------------------

 The ruby-druid project is a Ruby connector for Druid, complete with a repl for querying Druid in a ruby shell.
-The project's source code is [here](https://github.com/madvertise/ruby-druid) and its gem page is [here](http://rubygems.org/gems/druid).
+The project's source code is [here](https://github.com/madvertise/ruby-druid).

 To install druid, clone the repository: